Lesson 2 – The Time Machine

 Fig. 10

-After all of that when we play programs as movies we may find that it’s better to see the construction process step by step from top to bottom
+After all of that, when we play programs as movies we may find that it’s better to see the construction process step by step from top to bottom.
+We don’t need to move our focus to random positions (top-middle-down, etc).

-Latest order of steps inside the steps tree and by doing that the playing process will go always from top to bottom so we can focus better on getting
+To avoid this we can order the time frames based on the latest order of steps inside the steps tree.
+By doing that the playing process will go always from top to bottom so we can focus better on getting the meaning behind the program according to the latest status.

 Fig. 11